 Ecommerce Marketing Trend #9: Personalization

-While quality content helps you rise above your competition, personalizing your content helps boost retention.
+While quality content helps you rise above your competition, personalizing your content helps boost retention for ecommerce marketing.
 Any online store will always have a combination of first-time visitors and repeat customers.
 Hence a one-size-fits-all strategy will definitely not provide a great customer experience.

 Personalization can provide your customers an amazing user experience.
 Imagine a situation where you are able to provide product recommendations based on past purchases or preferences of a customer!
 Your customer is guaranteed to shop and return, since they believe you know and understand them well.